-uachita was established in 1866 by and remains strongly connected to the Arkansas Baptist State Convention.
+Ouachita was established in 1886 by the Arkansas Baptist State Convention and remains strongly connected to the ABSC.
 Ouachita's statements of vision, mission, and values anchor its distinct approach to Christian higher education.
 The university's five-year strategic plan guides its focus.

-Ouachita is in Arkadelphia, Arkansas, a city of 11,000, one hour southwest of Little Rock and four hours northeast of Dallas, Texas.
-The beautiful campus is situated on a bluff overlooking the Ouachita River, surrounded by two million acres of forests, within a ten-minute drive to DeGray Lake Resort State Park and close to other lakes, rivers, and trails.
+Ouachita is in Arkadelphia, Arkansas, a city of 11,000, that is one hour southwest of Little Rock and four hours northeast of Dallas, Texas.
+The beautiful campus is situated on a bluff overlooking the Ouachita River, surrounded by two million acres of forests, within a 10-minute drive to DeGray Lake Resort State Park and close to other lakes, rivers, and trails.

 The university is primarily a residential undergraduate institution with 97% of students living in campus housing.
 About 62% of students are from Arkansas, 26% from Texas and the balance from another 24 states and 22 countries.
-Academically, the university is organized into eight Schools: Business, Christian Studies, Education, Fine Arts, Humanities, Interdisciplinary Studies, Natural Sciences and Social Sciences.
+Academically, the university is organized into seven academic schools: Business, Christian Studies, Education, Fine Arts, Humanities, Natural Sciences and Social Sciences.

 The university's highly residential nature is part of a commitment to a vibrant campus life that contributes to a holistic education.
 It includes required Chapel and a range of opportunities for ministry and spiritual development.
-There are over 50 student organizations and clubs for leadership, service, and affiliation, as well as a robust intramural sports and recreation program.
-On average, each year students, faculty, and staff volunteer 50,000 hours locally, nationally, and globally.
-The university fields 16 athletic teams involving 25% of the student body at the NCAA Division II level.
+There are over 50 student organizations and clubs for leadership, service, and affiliation, as well as a robust intramural sports and outdoor recreation program.
+On average, students, faculty, and staff volunteer 40,000 hours each year locally, nationally, and globally.
+The university fields 18 athletics teams involving 25% of the student body at the NCAA Division II level.